PowerShellCrack/PSIntuneCertificateManager/README.md

 - Currently only group assignments are working.
 Policy Set assigning will be coming shortly
 - Any JSON that doesn't have the populated description with _Expires:_ will import
+- Script do not detect filtered assignments or remove filters from assignments

 # DISCLAIMER
 This Sample Code is provided for the purpose of illustration only and is not